Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Duke Stats and Trends

-- In Duke's eight games this year, it has four wins against the spread.

-- Duke's games this season have hit the over on three of eight set point totals (37.5%).
+- Duke's games this year have hit the over on three of eight set point totals (37.5%).

 - Duke is 4-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.